theRealProHacker/Positron/howto/CSS/Shorthands.md

 # Shorthands

 Shorthands have the purpose of writing css-properties as short as possible and hopefully the least redundant.
-Right now we have to shorthand categories.
+Right now we have two shorthand categories.
 1. Directional shorthands
 2. Smart shorthands (I haven't found a better name yet)